 Free video games

 Games are expensive, and people have less money than ever right now.
 Worth remembering in these trying times, then, is our wonderful weekly column of free games courtesy of Kat Brewster.
-Priceless Play pops up every Saturday, and we have our own list of Best Free Games as well.
-In fact, check out anything under our free PC games tag for more ideas.
+Priceless Play pops up every Saturday, and we have our own list of the best free games as well.

 Steam is holding a Game Festival with free demos for a bunch of games right through this weekend, and GOG has gathered all their free games on one handy page, as well as running their Spring sale.
 As I was writing this, I got an email saying that Football Manager 2020 is also free to play for the next week.
 And, joy of joys, Itch.io has a load of great “games to help you stay inside”, also for free, right now!